 Surface Tension

-Surface tension is the energy required to stretch a unit change of a surface area.
-Surface tension will form a drop of liquid to a sphere since the sphere offers the smallest area for a definite volume.
+Surface tension is the energy required to stretch a unit change of surface area - and the surface tension will form a drop of liquid to a sphere since the sphere offers the smallest area for a definite volume.

 Surface tension can be defined as